Meet the Team

 Outside of the lab, Camila is involved in scientific communication and the fight against science-related fake news in Brazil.
 She also likes to read novels and watch thrillers.
 Camila is happily married to an Environmental Engineer and mother to a cheerful, energetic girl.

 Graduate Research Assistant

-Chess is a first year graduate student in our lab.
+Chess is a third year graduate student in our lab.
 He is originally from Ghana, where he earned a Master's degree in Molecular Cell Biology of Infectious Diseases.
 Having had first-hand experience with the havoc caused by malaria in his community, Chess hopes his training in the Kurup lab will ultimately help those affected by malaria.

 Outside the lab, Chess enjoys jogging, sightseeing, listening to opera, and geopolitics.